Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Grass-fed full-fat dairy products

-• Healthy traditional fats like lard, butter, olive oil, avocado oil, etc.
+• Healthy traditional fats such as lard, butter, olive oil, and avocado oil

 • Fermented foods

-All ancestral food is natural, seasonal, and is mostly processed at home by you.
-It doesn’t have multiple ingredients and is usually a single, whole ingredient itself, like fish, vegetables, fruits, nuts, seeds, etc. Let’s take a closer look at each category of ancestral foods:
+All ancestral food is natural, seasonal, and mostly processed at home by you.
+It doesn’t have multiple ingredients and is usually a single, whole ingredient itself, such as fish, vegetables, fruits, nuts, or seeds.
+Let’s take a closer look at each category of ancestral foods:

-It may be surprising and contradict the common idea spread by the media, but research shows that a bigger part of the calories which hunter-gatherer groups consume comes from animal food, rather than plant-based (10).
-The meat was a part of the diet of hominids even 2.5 million years ago (6).
-Animal foods are among the most nutrient-rich foods.
-Some of the components that are abundant in animal products are difficult to get somewhere else, because their counterparts of a plant nature have less bioavailability (4), meaning that they are poorly absorbed or converted.
-These nutrients include the following:
+It may be surprising and contradict the common idea spread by the media, but research shows that a large part of the calories hunter-gatherer groups consumed came from animal food, rather than plant-based foods (5).
+Meat was a part of the diet of hominids even 2.5 million years ago (7).

 • Heme iron